 "By minimizing the significance of the physical, mental and emotional injuries that Gabriel suffered, these social workers allowed a vulnerable boy to remain at home and continue to be abused," District Attorney Jackie Lacey said in the release.

-Rodriguez and Clement allegedly falsified reports that documented signs of the escalating physical abuse to the little boy, as well as the family’s lapsed participation in the department's efforts to help the family, according the release.
+Rodriguez and Clement allegedly falsified reports that documented signs of the escalating physical abuse to the little boy, as well as the family’s lapsed participation in the department's efforts to help them, according to the release.

 Bom and Merritt knew -- or they should have known -- that they approved falsified reports which conflicted with evidence of Gabriel’s deteriorating physical condition, as documented in the child’s case file, prosecutors said.